10 Tips For Optimizing The Hormones That Control Your Weight In Menopause

 Limit Processed Foods

 Processed food led to inflammation while increasing the risk of developing diseases like arthritis, asthma, cardiovascular disease, stroke, Alzheimer’s disease, type 2 diabetes and more.
 A diet with few processed foods is less likely to produce leptin resistance and more likely to control chronic inflammation.
-For a more in-depth understanding of inflammation, pick up a copy of The Galveston Diet or enroll in our online program.
+For a more in-depth understanding of inflammation, pick up a copy of The Galveston Diet book, or enroll in our online TGD Enhanced Program.

 Get Quality Sleep